lotabout/write-a-C-interpreter/tutorial/en/6-Functions.md

 ...
 ```

-The type for current identifier (i.e. function name) had already been set
+The type for the current identifier (i.e. function name) had already been set
 correctly.
 The above chunk of code set the type (i.e. `Fun`) and the
 address in `text segment` for the function.
 Here comes `parameter_decl` and
 `body_decl`.